Which table tennis bats should you use when you are playing and learning ping pong? Well, let’s look at the different bats available on the market.

 The GEWO CS Energy Carbon racket also performs quite well for the backhand counter, third ball, and fifth ball attack.

 - The bat is ITTF-approved for tournament play.

 - You can get a lot of spin and power.

 - It fits very well in the hand.

 - The feel of the grip can be better if there is no plastic logo attached to the handle.

 Table Tennis Bats That You Should Avoid

-Most better-quality ping pong rackets are falling in the price range between $30 – $70.
-Those that lesser than $30 are generally low quality table tennis bats which are not suitable to be used for practice if you are serious about playing table tennis.
-They are mean for recreational play only.
+Most better-quality ping pong rackets are in the $30 – $70 price range.
+Those that are cheaper than $30 tend to be low-quality table tennis bats that are not suitable to be used for practice if you are serious about playing table tennis.
+They are meant for recreational play only.